miguelriemoliveira/lemonbot/README.md

 # lemonbot
 Drivers for the Lemon Bot hardware platform.

-#
+# Bringup the system

+    roslaunch lemonbot_bringup all.launch

 # Control the PTU using the terminal

-Bringup the system

-    roslaunch lemonbot_bringup all.launch
+Bringup the system, see (put a link to the section here)

 and now request a new position